Soybean production locations

 - Potassium promotes the formation of root nodules (nitrogen fixation by rhizobia).

 - Soybeans with an adequate potassium supply show higher water use efficiency (unit water/unit dry matter) and lower transpiration losses.
+The highest water demand is in the phases of vegetative development, as well as flowering and pod filling

 - Potassium has a positive effect on quality by reducing the number of shriveled, rotten and discolored beans.